Andrettin/Wyrmsun/readme.txt

 The Stratagus engine, as well as the code, artwork, sounds, music and story elements included in Wyrmsun are distributed under the GPL 2.0 license, with the exception of the following files:

-/graphics/ui/backgrounds/wyrm.png (used for Wyrmsun with permission) /graphics/ui/backgrounds/wyrm_4_3.png (used for Wyrmsun with permission) /sounds/buildings/complete_barracks.wav (licensed under the CC-BY-SA 3.0) /sounds/buildings/complete_blacksmith.wav (licensed under the CC-BY-SA 3.0) /sounds/buildings/complete_civ_center.wav (licensed under the CC-BY-SA 3.0)
+/graphics/ui/backgrounds/gryphon.png (used for Wyrmsun with permission) /graphics/ui/backgrounds/gryphon_4_3.png (used for Wyrmsun with permission) /graphics/ui/backgrounds/wyrm.png (used for Wyrmsun with permission) /graphics/ui/backgrounds/wyrm_4_3.png (used for Wyrmsun with permission) /graphics/ui/backgrounds/wyrm_small.png (used for Wyrmsun with permission) /sounds/buildings/complete_barracks.wav (licensed under the CC-BY-SA 3.0) /sounds/buildings/complete_blacksmith.wav (licensed under the CC-BY-SA 3.0) /sounds/buildings/complete_civ_center.wav (licensed under the CC-BY-SA 3.0)